truffle-box/arbitrum-box/README.md

 - `arbitrum_local`: This network is the default Layer 1/Layer 2 integration provided by Arbitrum for testing your Arbitrum-compatible code.
 Documentation about this setup can be found [here](https://developer.offchainlabs.com/docs/local_blockchain).

 _Please note: Arbitrum is currently changing how running a local Arbitrum node works, and until the changes are complete the local Arbitrum network will not work.
-We will remove this note once the local node setup has been updated_
+We will remove this note once the local node setup has been updated._

   * You will need to install the code for this network in this box in order to use the scripts associated with it.
 To install it, run `npm run installLocalArbitrum`.
 You should only need to run this initiation command once.
 It will create an `arbitrum` directory in this project that will house the repository you need.
 If at any point you want to update to the latest Arbitrum docker image, you can delete your `arbitrum` directory and run this command again.
 If you'd rather house the Arbitrum local blockchain outside of this box, see [these notes](https://developer.offchainlabs.com/docs/installation) for how to get started doing so.